mrinal2305/NITP/README.md

 # NITP_
-Hello Everyone ,here we are going to work for building NITP website mockup for testing on test Server.
+Hello Everyone ,here we are going to work for building NITP website mockup for testing on college Server.